pooley182/Plex-Meta-Manager-Wiki/AniList-Builders.md

 ```

 ## AniList Search
-Gets the anime specified by the AniList Search the options are detailed below.
+Finds the anime specified by the AniList Search the options are detailed below.

 There are three fields per search option when using AniList's Search just like Plex's Advance Filters in the Web UI.
 The first is the **Attribute** (what attribute you wish to search), the second is the **Modifier** (which modifier to use), and the third is the **Term** (actual term to search).

+The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

 ## Special Attributes
 Special attributes do not support any modifiers.